Snowfork/snowbridge/types/README.md

 # Snowbridge Types

+_Note: This package is obsolete and is slated for removal._

-Type definitions for the Snowbridge parachain
+Type definitions for the Snowbridge parachain.

 ## Development